 Is Tall Pines Camp pet friendly?

-The short answer is yes BUT remember: not everyone loves your pet as much as you do!
-Be mindful that others have paid good money to enjoy their week's vacation.
+Due to Covid cleaning protocol and an increasing number of guests that have allergies, we are encouraging every guest that can possibly leave their loved pet at home/with someone else to do so.
+While we will honor returning guests that had booked a 2020 trip that need to bring thier pet, we ask that all new guests moving forward make arrangements to not bring them.
+While your pet may be very well behaved, we have very limited staff to accomodate and want to ensure a thorough cleaning for guests that arrive after your departure.
+Also, please be mindful that others have paid good money to enjoy their week's vacation.
 If your pet barks, jumps, barks/howls when left alone or is generally not good around others, we would encourage you to make arrangements to leave your pet at home, especially if you plan on fishing/leaving your cabin often.
 We want to be respectful of all our guests.

 Your pet must be on a lead at all times on Tall Pines property.

-All guests bringing a pet will be charged a cabin cleaning fee of $75.00.
+All guests must pre-arrange bringing a pet, and will be charged a cabin cleaning fee of $100.00.

 If you have a service dog, please call for more information.